architecture-first/boa-showcase/docs/programming/Special-Features.md

 As desired, each pod has one main Actor (minus the Security Guard).
 The Actor is part of the BOA platform and requires a developer to install the vicinity-platform and write Java code to use it.

-There are some situations where there is existing code and the goal is merely to interact the existing code with the platform.
+There are some situations where there is existing code and the goal is merely to interact with the BOA platform.
 The Dynamic Actor helps with this approach.
-The Dynamic Actor is built to be downloaded as an image and then scripted to communicate with a sidecar or other Actors without Java coding.
+The Dynamic Actor is built to be downloaded as an image and then scripted to communicate with a sidecar or other Actors without custom Java coding.
-Therefore, the sidecar service can be written in a another language.
+The sidecar service can be written in another language and needs to define a REST interface.

 The early version is limited and only supports a few commands, but will grow in the future.
-The ideal state is to download existing Actors into a Kubernetes cluster or Docker Swarm without the need to compile.
+The ideal vision is to download existing Actors into a Kubernetes cluster or Docker Swarm without the need to compile.

 An example of the current script is shown below.